JPJuarz/Project-Gelato/README.md

 ## Functionality

-This program will help setting the different attributes of each of the flavors of the shop in order to help with decisions of the business owners into how it is that they want to sell their product.
+This program will help the user (as if they were the business owners) set the different attributes of each of the flavors of the shop in order to help with decisions of how it is that they want to sell their product.
 At the same time it will include a Menu, which will be altered by the classes, for customers to look at the different options of ice cream that can be ordered